-Discussion in 'PsychoSocial ME/CFS Research' started by adambeyoncelowe, Aug 29, 2018.
+Discussion in 'Psychosomatic research - ME/CFS and Long Covid' started by adambeyoncelowe, Aug 29, 2018.

 Does the Early Memory Index really show mental illness?
 Sounds like it might more accurately capture brainfog.
 Therefore, the conclusion at the end isn't borne out either way.

 I don't know if I'm interpreting this correctly, but I've found that I can't afford physically to get emotionally distressed because of the horrendous physical payback.
 I wonder if that kind of 'keeping a lid on it' is what they mean by 'lacking access to emotional distress', because if so, it doesn't suprise me that it's associated with those with worse symptoms.

 It is a bit hard to translate with all their cultist language and whatnot, but my guess would be that 'lacking access to emotional distress' means you are doing 'having emotions' wrong.
 The 'performance-based assessment of distress' probably gauges how distressed you 'really' are by some arcane means and if you self report less than what that assay says you are lacking in access.
 So the conclusions would stand and fall based on how meaningful the performance assay captures reality which I cannot make out from the abstract.